The Serengeti and Beyond: Starting an 8-Day Northern Circuit Safari in Tanzania

-Mr Saif carried in the good news: “Vicki’s bag arrived at the airport.
+Mr. Saif arrived with the good news: “Vicki’s bag is at the airport.
 A driver is bringing it now.”

 We looked at each other in disbelief.
-After Vicki’s shuffle at Chicago O’Hare, she had parted ways with her bag and had resigned herself to never see it again.
+After the chaos at O’Hare, Vicki had resigned herself to never seeing her luggage again.

 As for our itinerary, we would spend the next eight days exploring Tanzania’s famous Northern Circuit.
 Here lie some of the most famous wild places on the planet: Lake Manyara National Park, Tarangire National Park, Ngorongoro Conservation Area, and the Serengeti National Park.
 It is big-sky and big-game country on an unrivaled scale.